nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,

-* can save `UserPref` objects in json format and read it back.
+* Saves `UserPref` objects in json format and reads it back.
-* can save the Task Manager data in xml format and read it back.
+* Saves the Task Manager data in xml format and reads it back.

 ### 2.6.
 Common classes